-Master of Business Administration with specialization in Human Resources
+Master of Business Administration with specialization in Human Resources 42 credits

-Program Delivery Modality:OnlineLanguage of Instruction:SpanishEnglish
+Program Delivery Modality:CampusOnlineHybridLanguage of Instruction:SpanishEnglishBilingual

 The language of instruction and program delivery modality are subject to availability.

 The graduate of the HR Management graduate program will develop social conscience and ethics, as well as the knowledge, skills and abilities for being able to work professionally in a diverse, highly complex, changing and regulated organizational environment.
 The graduate of the program will also be prepared to continuously adapt to the complexities of the contemporary organizational world.
 Comprehensive and interdisciplinary educational gains will allow the graduate to efficiently exercise professional, managerial and business functions within local, national and global contexts.